pal-rohit7576/Python_Amazon_Sales_Analysis/README.md

 ## Overview
 This project analyzes Amazon sales data to understand customer behavior and product demand.
-The analysis shows that most customers are from Maharashtra, the majority of buyers are retailers,orders are mainly fulfilled through Amazon, T-shirts are the highest-demand product, and M-size is the most preferred among customers.
+The analysis shows that most customers are from Maharashtra, the majority of buyers are retailers ,orders are mainly fulfilled through Amazon, T-shirts are the highest-demand product, and M-size is the most preferred among customers.

 ## Libraries Used